Jeff Van Gundy: Broadcasting career

+Following his resignation from the New York Knicks in 2001, Van Gundy joined TNT for a one game experiment to work alongside play-by-play announcer Marv Albert and Mike Fratello for a Philadelphia 76ers–Orlando Magic game in January 2002.
+He collaborated with Albert and Fratello on several broadcasts during the 2001–02 season before signing a two-year deal with the network becoming a permanent analyst alongside the duo for the 2002–03 campaign, including the 2003 NBA All-Star Game.

+During the 2003 NBA playoffs, he served as the color commentator paired with Dick Stockton for the first two rounds.
+He then reunited with Albert and Fratello to cover the Western Conference Finals between the San Antonio Spurs and Dallas Mavericks.
+That summer, he departed TNT after being hired by the Houston Rockets.
+However, he returned to the network as a guest analyst during the 2006 NBA playoffs; following the Rockets' failure to qualify for the postseason, TNT paired him with Matt Devlin to provide commentary during the opening round.

-Following his firing from the Houston Rockets in 2007, Van Gundy was a guest analyst for ESPN's broadcast of the Phoenix Suns–San Antonio Spurs game in San Antonio, Texas.
-Soon after, he became a regular broadcast member for ESPN.
+Following his firing from the Houston Rockets in 2007, Van Gundy was a guest analyst for ESPN's broadcast of Game 6 of the Phoenix Suns–San Antonio Spurs series in the 2007 NBA playoffs alongside Mike Breen and Jon Barry.
+He would then continue to work for the network during the 2007 Western Conference Finals and the 2007 NBA Finals.
+Soon after, he signed a deal to become a regular broadcast member for ESPN.

 He called games as a color commentator with play-by-play announcer Mike Breen and Mark Jackson, including the NBA Finals 15 times.
 He missed Game 1 of the 2022 NBA Finals due to COVID-19 protocols, leaving behind Mark Jones, Mark Jackson, and Lisa Salters.

 In June 2023, Van Gundy was let go by ESPN amid a wave of layoffs at the network.

 Personal life

 Van Gundy's older brother is Stan Van Gundy, who is a former head coach of the NBA's Miami Heat, Orlando Magic, New Orleans Pelicans, and Detroit Pistons.

 On May 8, 2011, Van Gundy received an honorary degree of Doctor of Humane Letters, from his alma mater, Nazareth University, during the college's 84th Annual Commencement Ceremony.

+In 2015, Van Gundy and his wife Kim hosted USWNT soccer players Meghan Klingenberg and Morgan Gautrat in their Houston home while they were playing for the Houston Dash in the National Women's Soccer League to help spare the players from having to rent apartments for short periods of time.